This page lists the current PhD students. For a list of previous years, see Our PhD Graduates.

 Rency Luan

-Rency Luan (she/her) is a PhD student in English with a BA (Hons.
+Rency Luan (she/her) is a PhD candidate in English with a BA (Hons.
 English; Rhetoric) from the University of Waterloo and MA (Rhetoric) from Carnegie Mellon University.
-Rency’s research examines the intersection between mental health, immigration, and race to explore the ways in which [mental health] discourse is circulated within an intergenerational level.
+Rency’s research examines the intersection between mental health, immigration, and race to explore how mental health discourse is circulated linguistically, culturally, and globally.

 Kem-Laurin Lubin